harshilgor/ai-hub/backend/SUPABASE_SETUP.md

 # Supabase Setup Guide

-This guide will help you set up Supabase for the AI Hub backend.
+This guide will help you set up Supabase for the Insider Info backend.

 ## Step 1: Get Supabase Credentials